-The following types of housing assistance provided by a local council are classed as public funds for immigration purposes:
+The following types of housing assistance provided by a local council in England are classed as public funds for immigration purposes:

-A person who is found to be ineligible by their local housing authority must be provided with information and advice to help prevent their homelessness.
+A person who is found to be ineligible for homelessness assistance by their local council must be provided with information and advice to help prevent their homelessness.
 This could include, for example, signposting to information about local immigration advisers or Home Office asylum support, or a referral to social services for support if they have children or care needs.
 See our information about support options for people with no recourse to public funds.